 - No webcam recording option

-- UI not as friendly as other screen capture software
+- UI not as friendly as other software

 Another great option for Windows users is Ezvid, one of the first screen capture software made available to the public all the way back in 2011.
 YouTubers and other content creators will find it especially helpful since it allows them to easily edit content and then upload it directly to YouTube.

-Ezvid is completely free to use while still being high-quality and simple to learn.
-It is important to note, however, that screen captures have a maximum time limit of 45 minutes and can only be uploaded directly to YouTube, not saved locally onto a computer or external hard drive.
-Users can choose to record their webcam during screen captures and can also do live annotations during the recording.
+Ezvid is a free screen recorder to use while still being high-quality and simple to learn.
+However, it is important to note that screen captures have a maximum time limit of 45 minutes.
+It can only be uploaded directly to YouTube, not saved locally onto a computer or external hard drive.
+Users can choose to record their webcam during screen captures and do live annotations during the recording.
 Additionally, users can take advantage of text-to-speech, music track options, cut/crop/trim features, and more.

 Ezvid is completely free to use